OrdancheNedev/Flask-Player/readme.md

 ![Alt text](https://raw.githubusercontent.com/OrdancheNedev/Flask-Player/master/image2.png)

-# How it works

-You upload a video and then an image, you click play and the app analysis the video, every frame where the person from the image is detected is placed in  the folder upload/recognized and you can download the images by clicking the button download images.
+## How It Works:

+### Video and Image Upload:

+     The user uploads a short surveillance video (1-2 minutes, typically from abandoned buildings) and an image of the person to be recognized.
+     The app accepts the video and an image for facial recognition.

+### Video Processing:

+    Once uploaded, the app processes the video frame by frame using OpenCV.
+Each frame is analyzed for faces.
+    The app compares the detected faces to the uploaded image using FaceNet.
+If a match is found, the frame is saved as an image in the upload/recognized folder.

+### Download Recognized Frames:

+    After analyzing the video, the app compiles the recognized frames into a zip file.
+    The user can download the zip archive, containing all frames where the person from the uploaded image was detected.

+### Automatic Cleanup:

-After uploading a new video and a new image the previous video, image, recognized images and zip archive for downloads are deleted authomatically on the server-side.
+    When a new video and image are uploaded, the server automatically deletes any previously uploaded video, image, recognized images, and the zip archive.
+    This ensures the system remains efficient, only processing the latest files and preventing unnecessary data storage.